 Overview

-BirdSend and Flodesk both serve email marketers but with different priorities.
-BirdSend is a budget email marketing platform built for content creators.
-Flodesk is a beautiful email marketing with flat-rate pricing.
+BirdSend and Flodesk both serve creators but with different priorities.
+BirdSend is a lightweight email marketing platform built for content creators.
+Flodesk is a design-first email platform with polished templates, forms, and landing pages.

 BirdSend's Niche